polar-app/polar-app/docs/FAQ.md

 If you have a large number of PDF files that you would like to import you can select ```File | Import``` and select multiple files and they will all be imported into your repository.

+This process is fairly quick taking about 1 minute per 100-200MB.

 # Where is my data kept?

 Your data is kept in a ```.polar``` directory in your home dir.

-This changed between platform depending if you're on Windows, MacOS or Linux.
+This changes between platforms depending if you're on Windows, MacOS or Linux.

 You can find out the exact directory by going to ```Help | About```.